Quantum-amplified global-phase spectroscopy on an optical clock transition

-To characterize the metrological gain of quantum amplification in the presence of shot-to-shot laser noise, we leverage the multi-level structure of ${}^{171}$Yb by performing a differential measurement on two clock transitions in a single ensemble.
+To characterize the metrological gain available to stabilize a noisy LO laser, we leverage the multi-level structure of ${}^{171}$Yb by performing a differential measurement on two clock transitions in a single ensemble.
 The differential phase imprinted on a squeezed probe state is amplified by a time-reversal protocol~\cite{Davis16,Colombo2022,Hosten16mag}, leading to a metrological gain of $2.4(7)$ dB below the SQL ($4.0(8)$ dB when subtracting the residual laser noise), the first such demonstration in a scalable neutral atom system with global entangling interactions.

 Our experiments are performed with an ensemble of $N = 2.2(4)\times 10^2$ laser-cooled ${}^{171}$Yb atoms that are trapped in a two-dimensional optical lattice inside a high-finesse optical cavity (Fig.~\ref{fig:figure_1}\textbf{a}).
 We initialize the atoms in the $\ket{\uparrow}\equiv \ket{{}^1\text{S}_0,m_I=+\frac{1}{2}}$ state, and rotate them into a coherent superposition of $\ket{\uparrow}$ and $\ket{\downarrow}\equiv\ket{{}^1\text{S}_0,m_I=-\frac{1}{2}}$ states with a resonant RF driving field.
 Optical phase encoding involves back-and-forth transfer of the $\ket{\uparrow}$ state or $\ket{\downarrow}$ state to one of the $\{\ket{\text{c}_{\uparrow}}\equiv\ket{{}^3\text{P}_0,m_I=+\frac{1}{2}},\ket{\text{c}_{\downarrow}}\equiv\ket{{}^3\text{P}_0,m_I=-\frac{1}{2}}\}$ clock states (Fig.~\ref{fig:figure_1}\textbf{b}), and is achieved with a clock laser referenced to a commercial rack-mounted ultra-low-expansion (ULE) cavity.
 In this process, a near-resonant Rabi pulse drives the optical-qubit state around the $(\Omega,0,\Delta)$ axis to traverse a closed trajectory on the Bloch sphere (Fig.~\ref{fig:figure_1}\textbf{c}), where $\Omega$ and $\Delta$ stand for the resonant Rabi frequency and the laser detuning, respectively.
 The state of an atom evolves according to